This post may contain affiliate links. Read the full disclosure here

 You don’t have to let the fire regulations stand in your way though, just do your research and make sure when you strip armchairs or sofas down that you are replacing the old materials with the right materials to make your finished piece legally saleable.

-If you are interested in starting this kind of business have a look at our free resources for new upcycling businesses here and join the waitlist for our upcoming Upcycling Business Incubator Programme!
+If you are interested in starting this kind of business have a look at our FREE Quick Start Guide to Starting Your Upcycling Business.

 Best ever furniture Flips!